-PATRICIA B HILTON; EXECUTRIX 11324 SNYDER ROAD KNOXVILLE, TN.
+PATRICIA B HILTON; EXECUTRIX II324 SNYDER ROAD KNOXVILLE, TN.
 37932 ROBERT A COLE ATTORNEY AT LAW 3715 POWERS STREET KNOXVILLE, TN.
-37917 NOTICE TO CREDITORS ESTATE OF GEORGE GREGORY WEBB DOCKET NUMBER 79648-3 Notice is hereby given that on the 22ND day 2017, letters administration in respect of the Estate of GEORGE GREGORY WEBB who died Jun 16, 2017, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
+37917 of NOVEMBER 2017, letters administration in respect of the Estate of GEORGE GREGORY WEBB who died Jun 16, 2017, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
 All persons, resident and non-resident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above named court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will be forever barred.
-(1)(A) Four (4) months from the date of the publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication: or (B) Sixty (60) days from the date the creditor an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A); or (2) Twelve (12) months from the decedent's date of death.
+(1)(A) Four (4) months from the date of the first publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication: or (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1)(A); or (2) Twelve (12) months from the decedent's date of death.